 Stuffed shells are a huge winner in our house.
 The whole family loves them and always goes back for seconds.
 This ricotta version is our favorite, but you can make other fun variations like these cheesy Mexican stuffed shells.
 So delicious!

 My family absolutely loves this recipe!
 It’s one that every single one of my kids will eat.
 Even my 2 year old will eat shell after shell.

 This dish is a classic and is seriously pure comfort.
 Creamy, cheesy and delicious.
-Just imagine a jumbo pasta shell stuffed with creamy ricotta and covered with marinara and cheese.
+Just imagine a jumbo pasta shell stuffed with creamy ricotta and covered with marinara sauce and cheese.
 I mean, does it get better than that?

 I love that it’s super easy to prepare and is done in less than 45 minutes.
 This is the perfect make ahead meal and is also freezer friendly.

 Cook noodles.
 Add the shells to a pot of boiling water and cook until al dente, about 8 minutes.
 Drain and run under cold water.